adambarry/Configuring-SQL-Server-for-network-access/README.md

 ## Named instance(s)
-When running one or more named instances, e.g. `SQLEXPRESS2019`, there are a couple of additional steps to go through, which will are detailed in the following.
+When running one or more named instances, e.g. `SQLEXPRESS2014`, `SQLEXPRESS2019`, `SQLEXPRESS2022`, there are a couple of additional steps to go through, which will are detailed in the following.

-First, you need to create a firewall-rule to open UDP port `1434` which is used to query the real TCP port of the named instance.
+First, you need to create a firewall-rule that enables external communication with the host's "SQL Server browser" service, which is used to query the real TCP port of the named instance.
 To do this:

 1. Run `cmd`
 1. Copy, paste and execute the following command:

 ```
-netsh advfirewall firewall add rule name = "SQL Server browser service" dir = in protocol = udp action = allow localport = 1434 remoteip = localsubnet profile = DOMAIN,PRIVATE,PUBLIC
+netsh advfirewall firewall add rule name = "SQL Server Browser service" dir = in protocol = udp action = allow localport = 1434 remoteip = localsubnet profile = DOMAIN,PRIVATE,PUBLIC
 ```

-Next, you need to enable a passage for the "SQL browser" through the firewall.
-To do this:

-1. Open "Windows Defender Firewall with advanced security"
-1. Select "inbound rules"
-1. Click "new rule":
-    1. Rule type: `Program`
-    1. Program: This program path: `C:\Program Files (x86)\Microsoft SQL Server\90\Shared\sqlbrowser.exe` (the default destination for the SQL Server browser)
-    1. Action: `Allow the connection`
-    1. Profile: Select all options, i.e. `domain`, `private`, `public`
-    1. Name: `SQL Server browser`
-1. Click "finish"

-> You probably need to restart the computer in order for the changes to take effect.

 Then you need to run `cmd`, and for **each named instance**, you need to: